Infant School Curriculum

 Nursery & Reception (Early Years Foundation Stage)

 Nursery and Reception children follow the Early Years Foundation Stage curriculum, providing an inviting and stimulating environment where hands-on learning and exploration form a foundation of all learning.
 We plan within the following areas: Personal, Social & Emotional Development, Communication & Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts & Design.
-The Jolly Phonics program is followed in Reception for learning letter sounds and phonetic decoding and spelling.

 Year 1 and Year 2 (Key Stage 1)